Qtom-99/ERVscanner/README.md

 - Replace `filter_reads.sh` with `filter_reads_MR.sh`
 - Replace `genotype_ins.sh` with `genotype_ins_MR.sh`

-Change the `<DATA_PATH>` directory accordingly
+Change the `<DATA_PATH>` directory accordingly.
 Then, rerun the pipeline from the beginning.

 Detecting insertions in MRs is more challenging due to the repetitive nature of these regions, leading to a higher false-positive rate.
 This is why we separated the workflow.